 Property owner representation.
 A property owner may have an agent present his or her protest.
 The property owner must designate the agent in writing.
 A property manager or other person who has legal authority to act for the property owner in naming tax agents may also designate an agent.
 Comptroller Rule 9.3044 requires the property owner to use Comptroller Forms 50-162-1 or 50-241-1 for designating an agent (see Appendix C).
 Form 50-162-1 addresses designating an agent for property other than a single-family residence in which the owner resides.
 The second form—Form 50-241-1—is for designating an agent for a single-family residence and states in boldface type that a taxpayer may wish to contact the appraisal office or taxing units for free information or forms.
 Use of the form is required unless the property owner filed a valid designation before January 1, 1990.
 The ARB may not require a property owner to designate an agent in any other manner.
 An owner does not have to file a form for an attorney, mortgage lender, owner’s employee or for a person who simply acts as a courier.

-A property owner who is denied a hearing has the right to bring suit directly to district court.
+Section 41.45(f) provides that a property owner who is denied a hearing has the right to bring suit directly to district court.
 The aggrieved owner may sue directly by filing a petition or an application to force the ARB to provide the hearing.
 If the court finds that the owner was wrongfully denied a hearing, it will order the ARB to hold the hearing.
 In addition, the court may award the property owner court costs and attorney’s fees.

 A property owner with pooled or unitized mineral interests files protests with the ARBs of more than one appraisal district.
 The ARB for the county where the production site is located must hear and decide on the protest before another ARB in the other district(s) may hold a hearing on a protest filed with that ARB(s).
 If there are two or more production sites for the pooled or unitized mineral interests, the ARB in the county where at least two-thirds of the area of the mineral interest is located hears and decides the protest first before the other ARB(s).